m-narayanan/hand-gesture-recognition-/hand-landmark.md

 ---

-*“I used landmark 8 vs 6 for the index finger, 12 vs 10 for the middle, etc. That’s how I decide if a finger is open or closed.”*
+*“I checked whether the finger was open or closed by using landmarks 8 vs 6 for the index finger, 12 vs 10 for the middle finger”*

 ---